-Trains suspended, people warned away from the coastline as Typhoon Saola churns toward south China
+Typhoon Saola churns toward south China, suspending transport and delaying the school year

-BEIJING (AP) — Chinese state media report at least 121 passenger trains are suspending service in anticipation of the arrival of Typhoon Saola, while people in coastal areas of southern China were being warned to stay away from the coastline.
+BEIJING (AP) — Chinese state media report at least 121 passenger trains are suspending service in anticipation of the arrival of Typhoon Saola.
+People in areas of southern China were warned to stay away from the coastline and several cities delayed the start of the school year.

 The suspensions on key lines running from north to south as well as on regional networks will begin Thursday and continue through Sept.
 6, state broadcaster CCTV reported.

-China’s National Meteorological Center said Saola was moving toward the coast at a speed of about 15 kph (9 mph) and is due to make landfall Friday afternoon in the southern province of Guangzhou with sustained winds of 119 kph (74 mph) and gusts of up to 220 kph (137 mph).
+China’s National Meteorological Center said Saola was moving toward the coast at a speed of about 15 kph (9 mph) and was due to make landfall Friday afternoon in the southern province of Guangzhou with sustained winds of 119 kph (74 mph) and gusts of up to 220 kph (137 mph).

 The storm will then travel west down the coast into the Guangxi region before curving south out to sea between Saturday night and Sunday morning, gradually weakening as it goes.